• About Us

 1.3 mile walking trail

-Woodlawn Lake - (Gym Side)
+Woodlawn Lake - Gym Side (PDF)

 Woodlawn Lake was the dream of real estate developers in the 1880s who wanted to build West End, a residential subdivision on San Antonio's rural west side.
 It was George W. Russ, president of the Rhode Island-based West End Town Company, who saw great potential in the flat pasture on Alazan Creek and made the dream come true.
 To attract residents, the creek was dammed to create West End Lake, which some reports say was as large as 80 acres.
 (Today it is about 30 acres.)